-The U.S. Environmental Protection Agency intends to issue a draft hazardous wastemanagement permit to Vickery Environmental, Inc. (Vickery), of Vickery, Ohio.
-In accordance with the public involvement procedures in Title 40 Code of Federal Regulations Part 124, EPA will arrange to publish public notice in the newspaper Fremont News Messenger, Fremont, Ohio, and on the Coast Country WMJK FM-100.9 radio station on or about September 28, 2018.
-A copy of the draft federal RCRA permit is available for review at the Clyde Public Library, 222 West Buckeye Street, Clyde, Ohio 43410.
-The public comment period extends from October 5, 2018 to November 23, 2018.
+The U.S. Environmental Protection Agency intends to issue a draft hazardous waste-management permit to Vickery Environmental, Inc. (Vickery), of Vickery, Ohio.
+In accordance with the public involvement procedures in Title 40 Code of Federal Regulations Part 124, EPA noticed a public notice in the newspaper Fremont News Messenger, Fremont, Ohio, and on the Coast Country WMJK FM-100.9 radio station on or about October 5, 2018.
+A copy of the draft federal RCRA permit was available for review at the Clyde Public Library, 222 West Buckeye Street, Clyde, Ohio 43410.
+The public comment period extended from October 5, 2018 to November 23, 2018.

-Please make available for public examination this letter and the enclosed compact disc (CD) for at least seventy-five (75) days under "Reference Materials - Vickery Environmental, Inc.".
-The following items are enclosed in the CD:
+Please make available for public examination this letter and the enclosed documents for at least seventy-five (75) days under "Reference Materials - Vickery Environmental, Inc.".
+The following items are enclosed: